 Gerry Rooney a practicing mediator and experienced trainer of mediators.
-He is also an experienced investigator, and is a member of the Equality Authority's National Panel of Equality Auditors.
+He is also an experienced investigator.

 Ray Flaherty is a practicing mediator and is currently on the panel of Mediators with the new Private Residential Tenancies Board.
 Ray has been recommended by the Labour Relations Commissions for mediation and conflict resolution interventions.